Stand by Your Man

-"Stand by Your Man" is a song recorded by American country music artist Tammy Wynette, co-written by Wynette and Billy Sherrill.
+"Stand by Your Man" is a song recorded by the American country music artist Tammy Wynette, co-written by Wynette and Billy Sherrill.
 It was released on September 20, 1968, as the first single and title track from the album Stand by Your Man.
-It proved to be the most successful record of Wynette's career, and is one of the most familiar songs in the history of country music.
+It proved to be the most successful record of Wynette's career, and is one of the most familiar songs in country music.
 The song was placed at number one on CMT's list of the Top 100 Country Music Songs.

-Released as a single, it stayed number one on the U.S. country charts for three weeks.
-"Stand by Your Man" crossed over to the U.S. pop charts, peaking at number nineteen.
+Released as a 7-inch 45 rpm single, it was reported added to some jukeboxes and receiving airplay on select American R&B and country radio stations by October 12, and it entered the Billboard charts on October 19.
+The song stayed number 1 on the U.S. country charts for three weeks.
+"Stand by Your Man" crossed over to the U.S. pop charts, peaking at number 19.
 It elevated Wynette—then one of many somewhat successful female country recording artists—to superstar status.
-It reached number one in the UK Singles Chart when the record was released in the United Kingdom in 1975, and also reached number one in the Netherlands.
+It reached number 1 in the UK Singles Chart when the record was released in the United Kingdom in 1975, and also reached number 1 in the Netherlands.
 An album of the same name—which was also quite successful—was released in 1968.
 The song earned Wynette the 1970 Grammy Award for Best Country Vocal Performance, Female—her second Grammy win in that category—and was inducted into the Grammy Hall of Fame in 1999.

+The song received some criticism during the late 1960s-early 1970s women's liberation movement, as feminist groups deemed it to be too conservative, while, for others, the song made Wynette a spokeswoman for working-class housewives experiencing marital disappointments and changing gender roles in the late 1960s.
+However, Wynette herself said that she had not intended any social or political slant to it.
+In 1992, during a 60 Minutes interview regarding Bill Clinton's affair with Gennifer Flowers, Hillary Clinton remarked: "I'm not sitting here, some little woman standing by my man like Tammy Wynette".
+Wynette was angered by this remark and issued a statement shortly after.

-Vocal accompaniment is provided by The Jordanaires, who provided background vocals on most of Wynette's hit recordings.
+Vocal accompaniment is provided by the Jordanaires, who provided background vocals on most of Wynette's hit recordings.